HackYourFuture-CPH/qa-masterclass/README.md

 # Playwright TypeScript Test Automation

 A test automation project using Playwright and TypeScript for QA-Masterclass homework.
+The project tests the login page and test page whether pages have titles and links for now.

 ## Table of Contents
 1. [Getting Started](#getting-started)